nosqlbench/nosqlbench-docs/docs/services/docs/markdown/binding_functions/funcref_datetime.md

 @param clock        a fixture value for testing that replaces clock bits
 @param baseTimeSpec - a string specification for the base time value

-  - *ex:* `ToFinestTimeUUID('20171231T1015.243',123,456)`
+  - *example:* `ToFinestTimeUUID('20171231T1015.243',123,456)`
   - *ms basetime, specified node and clock data*

 ## DateRangeOnOrBefore

 Takes an input as a reference point in epoch time, and converts it to a DateRange, with the upper bound set to the upper bound of the precision and millisecond provided, and with no lower bound.
-You can use any of these precisions to control the bounds around the provided timestamp:
+You can use any of these precisions to control the bounds around the provided timestamp: millisecond, second, minute, hour, day, month, or year.

-* millisecond
-* second
-* minute
-* hour
-* day
-* month
-* year

 - long -> DateRangeOnOrBefore(java.lang.String: precision) -> com.datastax.driver.dse.search.DateRange
-  - *ex:* `DateRangeOnOrBefore('millisecond')}`
+  - *example:* `DateRangeOnOrBefore('millisecond')}`
   - *Convert the incoming millisecond to match anything on or before it.*
-  - *ex:* `DateRangeOnOrBefore('minute')}`
+  - *example:* `DateRangeOnOrBefore('minute')}`
   - *Convert the incoming millisecond to match anything on or before the minute in which the millisecond falls*

 ## DateRangeFunc

 Uses the precision and the two functions provided to create a DateRange.
-You can use any of these precisions to control the bounds around the provided timestamp:
+You can use any of these precisions to control the bounds around the provided timestamp: millisecond, second, minute, hour, day, month, or year.

-* millisecond
-* second
-* minute
-* hour
-* day
-* month
-* year

 - long -> DateRangeFunc(java.lang.String: precision, java.util.function.LongUnaryOperator: lower, java.util.function.LongUnaryOperator: upper) -> com.datastax.driver.dse.search.DateRange